Trev-Chumba/etr-site/README.md

     This is a site made to showcase my abilities as a web developer hopefully bigger and better     projects to come.

+    Please try completing the buying process you should have a pdf quotation at the end.

 💡 Always open to collaborations and exciting projects! 🚀

 ## Develop